 There are three versions of this family of instruments.
 The A and B versions have modes and features making it easier to measure SSB channels on phone lines.
 The C version is more basic and doesn't have the SSB channel features of the A and B versions.
 However all three will work equally well for most of the RF and audio measurement described in this document.

-In its measuring modes except wideband the instrument will display and output a 0 dbm signal to a rear panel connector at the center frequency its filter from an internal tracking oscillator.
+In its measuring modes except wideband the instrument will display and output a 0 dBm signal to a rear panel connector at the center frequency its filter from an internal tracking oscillator.
 This signal's frequency can be set using the front panel keyboard or tuning knob.
 It also has a counter system that can be commanded to read and display the frequency of the strongest steady signal within its filter's pass band.
-It can then be commanded to store this frequency in its frequency register changing its center frequency to the register's frequency and outputting this new frequency to its rear panel Fo connector.
+It can then be commanded to store this frequency in its frequency to its rear panel F_0 connector.
 This feature is very useful for measuring the frequency of a carrier and then synchronizing the frequency of another device to that frequency.
 The instrument also contains a SSB detector system that is used to receive and tune SSB signals or other signals into the instruments pass band.

-In the following chapters I'll describe how to setup your HP3586 to do useful measurements of frequency, power, voltage, network analysis, distortion analysis, and use it on the air as an accurate signal strength meter along with using it as a VFO to control an AM transmitter.
+In the following chapters I'll describe how to setup your HP 3586 to do useful measurements of frequency, power, voltage, network analysis, distortion analysis, and use it on the air as an accurate signal strength meter along with using it as a VFO to control an AM transmitter.
 In the interest of keeping things simple, instrument features and modes that I feel are not useful for RF or audio measurements will not be discussed in this document.

-2.2 Instrument Capabilities - Since the HP3586 measures the total power of all signals in its filter's pass band, its always best to use the narrowest possible filter when measuring narrow band signals to reduce noise errors.
-Power measurements are usually displayed in db's referenced to one miliwatt, dbm units, but can also be referenced to a pico watt, which I haven't found useful.
+2.2 Instrument Capabilities -Since the HP 3586 measures the total power of all signals in its filter's pass band, its always best to use the narrowest possible filter when measuring narrow band signals to reduce noise errors.
+Power measurements are usually displayed in db's referenced to one miliwatt, dBm units, but can also be referenced to a pico watt, which I haven't found useful.
 It can also measure the voltage of a signal in db's referenced to .775 volts on all versions and 1 volt on the C version.
 These units may seem cumbersome since most of us prefer dealing with linear measurements in watts and volts, but it's better suited for measuring over very large ranges and is a standard method for those working with telecommunications systems.

 If you are not familiar with this system of measurement or a little hazy on understanding it, please take a look at Appendix A for a better understanding.
-You can easily convert to watts or volts from the HP3586 panel readings by using the following formulas and a hand held calculator:
+You can easily convert to watts or volts from the HP 3586 panel readings by using the following formulas and a hand held calculator:

-Power dbm = 10 log (Power in watts/.001)orPower watts = .001 [ anti log ( power dbm/10) ]Voltage dbv = 20 log (Voltage volts/Vr)orVoltage volts = Vr [anti log (Voltage volts/20)]
+Power dBm = $10 \log$ (Power in watts/.001) or Power watts = .001 [anti log (power dBm/10)] Voltage dbv = $20 \log$ (Voltage volts/Vr) or Voltage volts = Vr [anti log (Voltage volts/20)]